 discussion sections.
 Readings and lectures will rarely overlap by more

-than ~ 25%, but you will be examined on either.
+than about a quarter, but you will be examined on either.

-- (15%) Questions on PeerWise This semester we will be
+- (10%) Questions on PeerWise We will be

 using PeerWise as a place for you to create, share and evaluate